swarmbase/swarmbase/examples/password-manager/README.md

+# swarmDB password manager

-Shared secrets with item-specific access control.
+## Shared secrets with item-specific access control.

+This is a demo application implementing swarmDB.
+Think of 1 password without a central server, where secrets can be shared among one person's devices, and with other people.
+Where secrets, and read/write permissions to each secret, can be dynamically modified.

 # Install